-However, topical treatments can still be extremely useful and if you do use them, then the best products are almost always natural ones like raw honey, rather than harsh chemicals such as Benzoyl Peroxide.
+However, topical treatments can still be extremely useful and if you do use them, then the best products are almost always natural ones like raw honey and jojoba oil, rather than harsh chemicals such as Benzoyl Peroxide.

 This raises a very important question.
-Because the elite natural products like raw honey are almost always more expensive, how can poor people enjoy the benefits that such products have without instead resorting to cheap and harsh chemicals?
+Because the elite natural products like raw honey, grapeseed oil and sea buckthorn oil are almost always more expensive, how can poor people enjoy the benefits that such products have without instead resorting to cheap and harsh chemicals?

 The answer is lurking right under your nose.
 It lurks in your kitchen already.